ELEC5504 Power Electronics

 - Students are able to (1) explain the principle of operation of diode and thyristor rectifiers, DC/DC converters, inverters and AC voltage controllers; (2) analyse and design diode and thyristor rectifiers, DC/DC converters, inverters, AC voltage controllers, inductors and isolation transformers; (3) demonstrate the ability to use datasheets of power electronics devices and related ICs for the design of power electronics circuits; (4) explain the characteristics of power electronics devices; (5) analyse and design adjustable speed DC and AC motor drives; (6) perform analysis and design of power electronics circuits using software packages, PSpice and PSIM; and (7) demonstrate professional engineering skills and abilities when working in teams.

-- Typically this unit is assessed in the following ways: (1) laboratories and assignment; (2) a project presentation; and (3) a final examination.
+- Indicative assessments in this unit are as follows: (1) laboratories and assignment; (2) a project presentation; and (3) a final examination.
 Further information is available in the unit outline.

 Supplementary assessment is only available in this unit in the case of a student who has obtained a mark of 45 to 49 and is currently enrolled in this unit, and it is the only remaining unit that the student must pass in order to complete their course.